 Apart from palaces, temples, delicious food and famous smiles, Bangkok is famous for its heavy traffic.
 There is only one way to describe it: unpredictable.
 What takes 20 minutes on most days, may take an hour or longer on other days.
 Bangkok’s bad traffic and the pollution that comes with it are the top two things most teachers don’t like about Bangkok, according to our staff survey.
 Fortunately Bangkok has two well working public transport systems, the sky train (BTS) and the subway (MRT).
 They certainly make getting around the city much easier, especially during rush hour.

 Another form of transportation are tuk-tuks as auto rickshaws are called in Thailand.
-Tuk-tuks made it onto Wikipedia, so click on the link if you want to find out more.
-Taking tuk-tuks can be more convenient in heavy traffic, however, since they are open, you still have to tolerate the heat and exhaust fumes.
+Since they are open, you will have to tolerate the heat and exhaust fumes.

-And last but by no means least, we also have boats.
-There are klongs taxis that serve along Bangkok’s klongs (canals) and the Chao Phraya Express Boats that operate on, you might have guessed, the Chao Praya river between Bangkok and Nonthaburi, the province immediately to the north.
+And last but by no means least, Thailand also has transportation by boat.
+There are klongs taxis that serve along Bangkok’s klongs (canals) and the Chao Phraya Express Boats that operate on the Chao Praya river between Bangkok and Nonthaburi, the province immediately to the north.
 Depending on where you live, this can make traveling around Bangkok quite fun.